2026 Graduate Guide

 GS Student Life and the Dean of Students Office will send regular emails, beginning in March, to help students prepare for graduation.
 Please check this page for updated details as more information is released.

-There are two primary graduation ceremonies: GS Class Day and University Commencement.
-Class Day is a special event that celebrates Columbia GS graduates.
-Each degree candidate ascends the stage, is presented by the GS Dean of Students, and shakes hands with the Dean of the School of General Studies.
+GS Class Day is a special event that celebrates Columbia GS graduates.
+Each degree candidate ascends the stage, is presented by the GS Dean of Students, and shakes hands with the Dean of the School of General Studies and the President of Columbia University.
+Online registration is required for graduating students and tickets are required for guests.

 Graduation Checklist